 - The lowest drive letter will be attacked.
 This gives you the ability to control what shares are affected.
-In my testing environments, I use the drive letter Z as my ‘attack’ drive.
+In our testing environments, we use the drive letter Z as our ‘attack’ drive.

 - All files are discovered.
 Only files are discovered, folders are excluded.

-- Then each file is encrypted with the Public key of our certificate.
-You will need a certificate for this to work and I’ve included all the necessary steps below.
+- Each file is encrypted with the Public key of our certificate.
+You will need a certificate for this to work and we’ve included all of the necessary steps below.